The university offers initiatives and programs that are specifically tailored to graduate students from all backgrounds.

 Tara Schumacher, department coordinator of graduate recruitment.

-Future Faculty Fellows Program
+Future Faculty Assistantship Program

 The Office of Institutional Diversity, Equity, Advocacy and Leadership (IDEAL) is Temple’s initiative for promoting cross-cultural awareness and ensuring inclusivity in each of the university’s graduate programs within the student body and among faculty and staff.
 IDEAL continuously strives to create and foster meaningful engagement across identity groups in all of their various forms, promote understanding and provide opportunities for critical conversations necessary to maintain an inclusive environment.